cshum/levi/README.md

 All fields are indexed by default.
 Set `options.fields` object to specify fields to be indexed.

-Returns promise if no callback function is given.
+Accepts optional callback function or returns a promise.

 ```js
 // string as value